cyralinc/terraform-provider-cyral/docs/resources/integration_logging.md

 ## Example Usage

-### Built-in Integration

-See the list of all the built-in log integrations in the resource schema.
+See the list of all the supported logging integrations in the resource schema.
 More information can be found in our [public docs](https://cyral.com/docs/v4.7/integrations/siem/overview).

 ```terraform